artur-ciocanu/launch.en/help/api/app-configurations.md

 >[!WARNING]
 >
->The implementation of the `app_configurations` are in flux as features are added, removed, and reworked.
+>The implementation of the `/app_configurations` endpoint is in flux as features are added, removed, and reworked.

 App configurations allow credentials to be stored and retrieved for later use.
+The `/app_configurations` endpoint in the Reactor API allows you to programmatically manage app configurations within your experience application.

 ## Getting started